CNC Turning Machine Axes: 3-Axis to 12-Axis Capabilities Explained

 • 7th axis often refers to sub-spindle Z-axis travel (independent positioning)

 Secondary linear axes are often denoted as U, V, W (parallel to X, Y, Z) or X2, Y2, Z2.
-For example, the Doosan PUMA SMX series lists 7 controlled axes: X1, Z1, C1, B, Y, A (sub-spindle travel), and C2.
+For example, DN Solutions describes the SMX series as multifunctional turn/mill centers with up to nine axes.
+Exact axis naming and count should always be checked against the specific model and option package being quoted.

 9-Axis to 12-Axis CNC Turning